rsnyder/juncture-docs/components/iframe.md

     }
 </style>

-The `.ve-iframe` tag allows arbitrary web pages to be embedded in an essay.
+The `ve-iframe` tag allows arbitrary web pages to be embedded in an essay.
 The tag is a light wrapper around the standard HTML [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) tag that is used to embed another document within the current HTML document.

 ## Attributes